glassbead0/hanabi-conventions/Reference.md

 * The means that this innocent-looking *Save Clue* is really a *Play Clue*, and all of the in-between cards are called for.

-- Rarely Used Strategies (Miscellaneous)

-### The Hesitation Blind-Play

-* Sometimes, a player will receive a *Play Clue* on a card.
-And then, instead of playing it, they will discard their chop instead.
-This would normally indicate some sort of emergency.
-However, sometimes it can be seen that there is nothing special going on and that everybody has safe chop cards.
-* In such a situation, if the player is not making a mistake, the only reason that they would discard is that they are allowing for the possibility of a *Prompt* or a *Reverse Finesse* - someone else on the team has a playable card (either clued or on *Finesse Position*) that "matches" the card that they got the *Play Clue* on.
-* Depending on the game state, clever players may be able to blind-play their *Finesse Position* card in reponse to this hesitation, getting a card for "free".
-This kind of move is called a *Hesitation Blind-Play*.
-* For example, in a 3-player game:
-  * Red 1 and all of the other 2's are played on the stacks.
-  * The team has 5 clues.
-Nobody on the team has any cards clued in their hand.
-  * Alice clues number 3 to Bob, touching a blue 3 on slot 1 as a *Play Clue*.
-(The team is now at 4 clues.)
-  * Bob discards.
-(The team is now at 5 clues.)
-  * From Cathy's perspective, Bob was supposed to play the blue 3 immediately instead of discarding.
-  * Cathy knows that since the team has so many clues available, this cannot be a *Scream Discard* from Bob. (*Scream Discards* are only typically done when the team is at 0 or 1 clues.)
-  * Thus, Cathy knows that Bob must be hesitating because is he allowing for the possibility of a *Reverse Finesse*.
-In this situation, the only possible card that could Bob could be hesitating for is red 2.
-  * Cathy blind-plays her *Finesse Position* card.
-It is red 2 and it successfully plays.
-  * Alice discards.
-  * Bob knows that since Cathy blind-played the red 2, Alice did a *Reverse Finesse* and that he has the red 3.
-  * Bob plays the 3, but it is revealed to be blue 3 instead of red 3.
-  * Bob now knows that nobody has the red 3 and that Cathy blind-played the red 2 from Bob's hesitation.
-* *Hesitation Blind Plays* are **not always safe** to do:
-  * If a player could be hesitating for a clued card in your hand **or** your *Finesse Position* card, then you cannot cannot act on the hesitation.
-(If you guess wrong, you could misplay a critical card.)
-  * If a player could be hesitating for a card that is identical to the card that was clued, then you cannot cannot act on the hesitation.
-(If you blind-play the same copy of the card, then they will go on to misplay the clued card.)
-  * If blind-playing a particular card would cause the original clue to look like a *Double Finesse* with a "self" component, then you cannot cannot act on the hesitation.
-(For example, if a number 4 clue causes a *Hesitation Blind-Play* of a red 2, the clue receiver would go on to misplay their *Finesse Position* card as the red 3.)

-### The Hesitation Chop Move (From a Misplay)

-* Remember that as a special exception, *Scream Discards* do **not** apply when a player has a "blind" card to play in their hand **and** the blind card can exist in your hand.
-* Thus, when this occurs, you will usually want to blind-play your *Finesse Position* card, since this sequence of events indicates either an *Ambiguous Finesse* or a *Pass Bluff*.
-* When you blind-play a card in this situation and it misplays, it means that the unusual discard really was a *Scream Discard* after all, so you should treat it like a normal *Scream Discard* and permanently *Chop Move*.
-* This is called a *Hesitation Chop Move* for short, since it was triggered by a (failed) *Hesitation Blind-Play*.

-### Double Prompts in Multi-Color Variants

-* Normally, when a multi-color card is *Prompted* from someone's hand, they should play the card that has the most positive information.
-* However, what if they are *Prompted* for two cards of the same multi-color suit?
-They should play the card with the most positive information first, even if it is not the left-most card.
-* For example, in a 3-player rainbow game:
-  * Rainbow 1 is played on the stacks.
-  * Bob has a slot 1 card that has a blue clue on it.
-(Thus, it is either a blue card or a rainbow card.)
-  * Bob also has a slot 3 card that has a blue clue and a red clue on it.
-(Thus, it is a known rainbow card.)
-  * Alice clues Cathy about a rainbow 4.
-  * Bob is promised the rainbow 2 and the rainbow 3, so he knows that these cards must be on slots 1 and slot 3.
-  * However, Bob also knows that you should always play the card with the most information on it first, so he plays his slot 3 card as rainbow 2 (instead of slot 1, the left-most card).

-### The Fresh Play Clue (for Locked Players)

-* If a player's chop is their slot 1, *Locked* players are **not** allowed to *Locked Hand Save* it.
-This follows from basic logic: it would be unlikely for a player with a *Locked Hand* to want to lock another player on the team with a non-critical card.
-* Therefore, when a slot 1 chop card is clued by a *Locked* player, a *Play Clue* interpretation always takes priority over a *Locked Hand Save* interpretation.
-* This type of *Play Clue* is called a *Fresh Play Clue* in order to disambiguate it from a *Locked Hand Save*.

 ### The Just-In-Time Fix Clue (To Fix a Layered Finesse with a Lie Component) (JIT / J.I.T.)